CaCO3CaOCO2/CIBF/_posts/2025-01-30-Reflections-on-Yr-3-First-Sem.md

 The steps could be as follows:
 1. Identify the argument
 2. See if the evidence build the argument strongly enough
-3. Does, and if so, how the argument relates to/ contradicts other viewpoints I think what was different from learning from textbooks and past papers during my secondary school days, may be how we can "critique" the author's work, around one's argument.
+3. Does, and if so, how the argument relates to/ contradicts other viewpoints <br>

+I think what was different from learning from textbooks and past papers during my secondary school days, may be how we can "critique" the author's work, around one's argument.
 But it makes me feel inferior, as while the author has all the expertise and knoweledge in his own research, I can only read and trust the detailed record is valid.
 Particular if we consider how the contexts and concrete examples/cases matter towarding forming a strong argument, I am still a bit confused.